-Man arrested for arson after house fire that killed pet in Ponchatoula
+Man arrested after allegedly setting house fire that killed pet in Ponchatoula

 Latest Weather Blog

-Man arrested for arson after house fire that killed pet in Ponchatoula
+Man arrested after allegedly setting house fire that killed pet in Ponchatoula

-PONCHATOULA - A man was arrested for arson after a Wednesday morning house fire in Ponchatoula that killed a pet, officials said.
+PONCHATOULA - A man was arrested after a Wednesday morning house fire in Ponchatoula that killed a pet, officials said.

 The fire happened on Eight Street Drive around 4 a.m.
 No one was inside the home, but a "beloved family pet perished in the fire," the Ponchatoula Police Department said.